takanory/slides/20190224pyconapac/PITCHME.md

 ![slack](20190224pyconapac/images/slack.png)

 Note:
 (1m)

+* My secretary is chatbot of Slack.
+  * Is there someone using Slack?
 * I'm Launching the Slack application at any time.
 * So it's easy to access Slack.
 I want to do everything in Slack.
 * From here, I will explain how to create a chatbot on Slack.